 Manual harvesting of the grapes is a practice that has been used at the winery since the very beginning.
 It is done by people who have been associated with Juvé & Camps for years, generations even.
 They’re part of the family.
 This, the most delicate task, is in their hands, and much of the quality of the wine to come depends on it.
 The grapes mustn’t be squashed when the bunches are put into small boxes.
 They must be handled carefully, not jostled, when loaded onto the trailers.
 In the end, after a long, hard day’s work, the satisfaction of a job well done.

-Every Juvé & Camps wine and cava is a story, a landscape, a little piece of the family’s history.
+Every Juvé & Camps cava is a story, a landscape, a little piece of the family’s history.
 That’s why we pour ourselves body and soul into making them.

 From caring for the vineyards and selecting the grapes through the winemaking process, we strive for the necessary balance between the best of winemaking tradition and the advances in oenology.
 But always maintaining the artisanal spirit, pride and satisfaction that comes with honest work done well, which we’ve been known for since the winery was founded.
 Because we want our cava and wine to tell their own story through the tasting.